LoupVaillant/Monocypher/README.md

 ----------

-Monocypher is an easy to use, easy to deploy, auditable crypto library written in portable C.  It approches the size of [TweetNaCl][] and the speed of [Libsodium][].
+Monocypher is an easy to use, easy to deploy, auditable crypto library written in portable C.  It approaches the size of [TweetNaCl][] and the speed of [Libsodium][].

 [Official site.](https://monocypher.org/)